Lowkh/Practice_SAST_SCA_DAST/README.md

 ***

 **Remember**: Security is a journey, not a destination.
 Start with these basics and gradually improve your security posture over time!
-Always use safe artifact naming to avoid unnecessary workflow failures.
+Use these scans to learn about vulnerabilities and best practices.

 <div align="center">⁂</div>